 Macaroni Salad is one of the recipes my mama always cooked growing up, especially for BBQs and cookouts.
 It's essentially potato salad, but with macaroni pasta, and we even throw in a little shredded cheese!

-- Hard-Boiled Eggs – A staple because eggs contribute to the richness of the dish while adding texture and a mild, creamy bite.
+- Hard-Boiled Eggs: A staple because eggs contribute to the richness of the dish while adding texture and a mild, creamy bite.
 Some people even slice extra eggs on top for presentation.

-- Salt and Pepper – Essential for flavor.
+- Salt and Pepper

-- Shredded Cheese – This may be a curve ball ingredient!
+- Shredded Cheese: This may be a curve ball ingredient!
 It's a delicious upgrade that enhances flavor and texture.

-How to Make Southern Macaroni Salad with Egg
+How to Make Southern Macaroni Salad

 Full instructions with serving sizes can be found in the recipe card below.

-Southern Macaroni Salad with Egg
+Southern Macaroni Salad

 Want to save this recipe for later?